Penalties and Payment Plans

 All delinquent debts must be satisfied to remove the DMV Stop attached to the owner or co-owner.

-You may only use a credit card to pay online or by phone once a DMV Stop has been placed.
-Echeck is not accepted.
-After an online or phone payment is made, the DMV Stop will be released in 2 business days.
+You may use a credit card or eCheck to pay online once a DMV Stop has been placed.
+After an online payment is made, the DMV Stop will be released in 2-3 business days.

 Pay in Person

 Payments must be made by certified funds (cash, money order, cashier's check, or debit/credit card).

 What if I am unable to pay the entire delinquent debt?

 DMV offers a one-month registration renewal for $10.
 The one-month extension must be requested in person at a DMV customer service center or a DMV select location, and your vehicle registration must be valid and due to expire within the current calendar month.

 A Treasurer Lien is used to collect delinquent personal property and real estate taxes and other fees, pursuant to the Code of Virginia § 58.1-3952.
 The Treasurer Lien is not subject to the traditional garnishment caps of 25%.
 A Treasurer Lien is for 100% of funds available to satisfy the tax debt.